 While endpoint detection of semiconductor plasma etching is the most popular application of OES used to date, there are many scientific and research applications for this technology as well.
 A full analysis of each of these options is beyond the scope of this application note, but it is worth briefly mentioning a few of them here.
-OES has been widely deployed in metal foundries for monitoring steel, copper, and aluminum purity by measuring the emission from these metals in the mutant form.
+OES has been widely deployed in metal foundries for monitoring steel, copper, and aluminium purity by measuring the emission from these metals in the mutant form.
 OES can also be used in quality control laboratories as a low-cost alternative to mass spectrometry (MS), especially when combined with inductively coupled plasma (ICP).
 IPC-OES is commonly used in the automotive, aviation, and recycling industries for rapid analysis to verify elemental content where ICP-MS would be overkill.
 OES is also used effectively in the monitoring of laser ablation spectrum during metallic additive manufacturing processes.

 Learn More About Avantes OES Capabilities